vstinner/vstinner.github.io/content/python_contrib_2017q2_part2.rst

 <https://mail.python.org/pipermail/python-dev/2017-June/148523.html>`_ about
 `GitHub showcase of hosted programming languages
 <https://github.com/showcases/programming-languages>`_: Python is only #11 with
 8,539 stars, behind PHP and Ruby!
-I suggested to "like" ("star"?) the project to GitHub if you like the Python programming language!
+I suggested to "like" ("star"?) the `CPython project on GitHub <https://github.com/python/cpython/>`_ if you like the Python programming language!

 Four days later, `we got +2,389 new stars (8,539 => 10,928)
 <https://mail.python.org/pipermail/python-dev/2017-July/148548.html>`_, thank